antoinech13/Steroid/README.md

 - Description: Launch the photometry according to some input parameters.
 - Input:
   - (INT) `nbOfStars`: Number of reference stars (only in case of an automatic procedure).
-  - (BOOLEAN) `center`: Center or not appertures of the center of brightness.
+  - (BOOLEAN) `center`: Center or not apertures of the center of brightness.
   - (FLOAT) `maxVal`: Maximum value that automatically selected reference stars should not overstep.
   - (FLOAT) `starPassageOfs`: The threshold to detect stars in the context of stars passages.